NamTranDev/DesignPattern/README.md

 - Depend upon abstractions.
 Do not depend upon concrete classes

-- Talk only to your immediate friends ( Least Knowledge )
+- Talk only to your immediate friends ( Least Knowledge Principle )

+- Don't call us, we'll call you ( Hollywood Principle )

 ## Strategy Pattern